Bumber64/scripts/docs/gui/adv-finder.rst

     already.
 ``gui/adv-finder --debug``
     Display selected target IDs in the finder window title bar.
 Finder will be opened if not already.
-Setting isn't saved, so it can be disabled by invoking ``gui/adv-finder`` again without the option.
+This setting isn't saved, so it can be disabled by invoking ``gui/adv-finder`` again without the option.

 Options